National Nest Box Week

 When should you replace a nest box?

-If you already have a nest box in place, it’s worth checking it regularly.
-A well-made box can last for many years, but only if the materials remain sound and it’s kept clean and secure.
+If you already have a nest box, it’s worth checking it regularly.
+A well-made box can last for years, but only if the materials remain sound and it’s kept clean and secure.
 A nest box should be replaced as soon as it’s no longer safe, stable or hygienic.

-• The wood is rotten or cracked (allowing moisture inside).
+• The wood is rotten or cracked (allowing moisture in).

 • The entrance hole is worn or enlarged (increasing predator risk).